Handover of Hong Kong

-The handover of Hong Kong from the United Kingdom to the People's Republic of China was at midnight on 1 July 1997.
-This event ended 156 years of British rule in the former colony.
-Hong Kong was established as a special administrative region of China (SAR) for 50 years, maintaining its own economic and governing systems from those of mainland China during this time, although influence from the central government in Beijing increased after the passing of the Hong Kong national security law in 2020.
+The handover of Hong Kong from the United Kingdom of Great Britain and Northern Ireland to the People's Republic of China occurred at midnight on 1 July 1997.
+This event ended 156 years of British rule, dating back to the cession of Hong Kong Island in 1841 during the First Opium War.

-Hong Kong had been a colony of the British Empire since 1841, except for four years of Japanese occupation from 1941 to 1945.
-After the First Opium War, its territory was expanded on two occasions; in 1860 with the addition of Kowloon Peninsula and Stonecutters Island, and again in 1898, when Britain obtained a 99-year lease for the New Territories.
-The date of the handover in 1997 marked the end of this lease.
-The 1984 Sino-British Joint Declaration had set the conditions under which Hong Kong was to be transferred, with China agreeing to maintain existing structures of government and economy under a principle of "one country, two systems" for a period of 50 years.
-Hong Kong became China's first special administrative region; it was followed by Macau after its transfer from Portugal in 1999 under similar arrangements.
+Hong Kong was a colony of the British Empire from 1841, except during the Japanese occupation of Hong Kong from 1941 to 1945.
+Its territory expanded after the First Opium War with the addition of the Kowloon Peninsula and Stonecutters Island in 1860 and the New Territories in 1898 under a 99-year lease.
+The 1984 Sino–British Joint Declaration set the terms of the 1997 handover, under which China pledged to uphold "one country, two systems" for 50 years.
+Hong Kong became China's first special administrative region, followed by Macau in 1999 under similar arrangements.
+With a population of about 6.5 million in 1997, Hong Kong made up 97 percent of the population of all the British Dependent Territories and was Britain's last major colony.

-With a 1997 population of about 6.5 million, Hong Kong constituted 97 percent of the total population of all British Dependent Territories at the time and was one of the United Kingdom's last significant colonial territories.
 Its handover marked the end of British colonial prestige in the Asia-Pacific region where it had never recovered from the Second World War, which included events such as the sinking of Prince of Wales and Repulse and the Fall of Singapore, as well as the subsequent Suez Crisis after the war.
-The transfer, which was marked by a handover ceremony attended by Charles, Prince of Wales, and broadcast around the world, is often considered to mark the definitive end of the British Empire.
+The transfer, which was marked by a handover ceremony attended by Charles III (then as Prince of Wales) and broadcast around the world, is often considered to mark the definitive end of the British Empire.

-Etymology
+Influence from the Chinese Communist Party (CCP)–led central government in Hong Kong expanded significantly during the 2020s, roughly two decades after the handover.
+The 2019–2020 Hong Kong protests prompted the introduction of the 2020 Hong Kong national security law and the 2021 Hong Kong electoral changes.
+These measures drew criticism from the British government, which declared that China was in a "state of ongoing non-compliance" with the Joint Declaration.
+Hong Kong is now widely regarded as being under tight control of the Chinese government, with its autonomy largely symbolic.